alexsnow348/learning-notes/Clippings/101 Rules of Effective Living.md

 99) Show respect.

-100) Those who bill by the hour work not for you but for the hour.
+100) *Those who bill by the hour work not for you but for the hour.*

 101) “The power of instruction is seldom of much efficacy, except in those happy dispositions where it is almost superfluous.”
 (Edward Gibbon)

-P.S.
-Do not grow fascinated with people who dislike you.
-It is a universal of human nature that we project our insecurities onto what we cannot have, including relationships and approval, hence elevating their perceived value.
+P.S. ***Do not grow fascinated with people who dislike you.* I**t is a universal of human nature that we project our insecurities onto what we cannot have, including relationships and approval, hence elevating their perceived value.